TurgenSec/policies/pending/guidelines-for-legal-requests-of-user-data.md

 ### Requests from foreign law enforcement

-As a United States company based in California, GitHub is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
+TurgenSec is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
-Foreign law enforcement officials wishing to request information from GitHub should contact the United States Department of Justice Criminal Division's Office of International Affairs.
-GitHub will promptly respond to requests that are issued via U.S. court by way of a mutual legal assistance treaty (“MLAT”) or letter rogatory.

 ### Questions

 Do you have other questions, comments or suggestions?
-Please contact {{ site.data.variables.contact.contact_support }}.
+Please [contact us](https://turgensec.com/contact/).